About

 They are just right together, and that malty sweetness from the cookies works really well in the coffee.

 I added slightly more water than recommended to the cold brew maker, but that’s only because I was sticking to my regular ratio of coffee to water (but it was only 1/2 cup more water, so no biggie).
-For a coffee fanatic like me, there’s really nothing like a good cold brew coffee in the summer.
+For someone who enjoys coffee drinks as much as I do, there’s really nothing like a good cold brew coffee in the summer.
+Unless…

 I really do have an obsession with the combination of speculoos (or biscoff cookies) and coffee.
 They are just right together, and that malty sweetness from the cookies works really well in the coffee.